Red-headed flameback

 The red-headed flameback (Chrysocolaptes erythrocephalus) is a species of bird in the family Picidae.
 It is endemic to the Philippines only being found in the region of Palawan in the islands of Balabac, mainland Palawan, Busuanga and Calamian.
 It is one of the most spectacular flamebacks with its bright red head and yellow-green back.
 It is sometimes considered a subspecies of the greater flameback.
 It is found in moist lowland forests including primary, secondary and even plantations and clearings provided there are still standing trees.
 It is threatened by habitat loss.

 Description

 EBird describes the bird as "A rare large woodpecker of forest and edge, where at least some large trees remain, on Palawan and neighbouring islands.
 Green on the back and wings, with dark underparts and neck heavily marked with a cream color.
 Crown slopes to an angular crest above a large black ear spot.
 Head is bright red in males and red with orange spots on the crown in females.
 Similar to Spot-throated flameback, but Red-headed has a pale yellow bill and lacks the black-and-white stripes on the head.
 Voice includes a loud, metallic, stuttering staccato trill and loud nasal squeaking."

+Taxonomy

+This species is part of the Greater flameback species complex which has now been split into 8 distinct species.
+This species is distinct red head in males and a yellow and olive flecked crown in females, a yellowish bill and a golden back.